medani17/GO-REST-API/README.md

+## GO-REST-API

 Hello, I have created a simple Go project that uses Gofr, Gorm, and MySQL.

 This project aims to create REST APIs for basic operations, including create, read, update, and delete.
-I have create simple example involving a student to illustrate the use case for creation.
+I have create simple example involving a student management using these operations to illustrate the use case.

 This project can be consider for future modification for learning purpose where i can add more feature for a student such as subjects a student can have.